 Litigation and strategic advice, including competition law and transactions.
 Specialties in the pharmaceutical, medical devices and telecommunications sector.
 Coordination of cross-border litigation for both European and global client base.

-Litigation: Olaplex (claimant) against L’Oréal in infringment and revocation case over hair products; Vodafone and HTC (defendants) against IPCom in infringment case over SEP including FRAND; HTC (defendant) against Philips in infringment case over SEP including FRAND; Merck Sharp & Dohme (claimant) against Wyeth in revocation and infringement cases over formulation of pneumococcal vaccines; Merck Sharp & Dohme (claimant) against GSK in revocation case over formulation of pneumococcal vaccines; Astronics and Zodiac Seats (defendants) against Luft Technik over energy supply in airseats; Akebia (claimant) againts Fibrogen over HIF stabiliser for treatment of anaemia (all public knowledge).
+Litigation: Vodafone and HTC (defendants) against IPCom over SEPs and FRAND; Vodafone (defendant) against TOT Power over jurisdiction; HTC (defendant) against Philips in infringement case over SEP und FRAND (settled); MSD (claimant) against Pfizer over vaccines; MSD (claimant) against GSK in revocation case over formulation of pneumococcal vaccines; Astronics and Zodiac Seats (defendants) against Lufthansa Technik over energy supply in airseats; Akebia (claimant) against Fibrogen over HIF stabiliser for treatment of anaemia; Solvay (claimant) against Neo over cerium oxide in vehicle exhaust catalysts; Olaplex (claimant) against L’Oréal in infringement and revocation case over hair products (all public knowledge).
+Advice: Novartis over Microsoft partnership.